pretix/pretix-docs/docs/topics/payment/bank-transfer.md

 You have two options: importing bank data for all events on the organizer level, or importing bank data for a single event.
 We recommend the first option, unless you have separate bank accounts for every event you are hosting.
-If you want to import data for all events associated with the organizer, navigate to [Your organizer] :fontawesome-solid-arrow-right: ":material-bank: Bank transfer"
+If you want to import data for all events associated with the organizer, navigate to [Your organizer] :fontawesome-solid-arrow-right: ":material-bank: Bank transfer".
 This will take you to a page titled "Import bank data".

 If you want to import data for a single event, navigate to [Your event] :fontawesome-solid-arrow-right: ":material-bank: Bank transfer".
 This will also take you to a page titled "Import bank data".
 The two pages are very similar, but one is located on the event level and the other is located on the organizer level.